lisura/TokenControl/README.md

 # TokenControl

-This is a simple microservice that expose a few methods in order to serve as an exemple and reference.
+This is a simple microservice that exposes a few methods in order to serve as an example and reference.

 ### CardControl
     => add a new card to the user id.
-If the card alread exists in the database, it will update the datetime.
+If the card already exists in the database, it will update the DateTime.
-    It will retunr a Json with the registration date, the card id and the token.
+    It will return a JSON with the registration date, the card id, and the token.

 ### ValidateToken
     => check if the token is valid (numbem and time)